apache/cordova-docs/docs/en/edge/guide/platforms/ios/devel.md

 # iOS Development Guide

-The `cordova` command-line utility is a high-level tool that allows you to build applications across several platforms at once.
-An older version of the Cordova framework provides sets of command-line tools specific to each platform.
-To use them as an alternative to the CLI, you need to download this version of Cordova from [cordova.apache.org](http://cordova.apache.org).
+This section shows how to use Cordova's set of platform-centered shell tools to develop iOS apps.
+This development path, discussed in the Overview, may offer you a greater range of development options for iOS than the cross-platform CLI tool described in The Command-Line Interface.
+Before using either development path, you must first configure the SDK environment as described in the iOS Installation Guide.
+These tools rely upon Xcode's command-line tools such as `xcode-select` and `xcodebuild`.

+To enable shell tools for iOS, download Cordova from [cordova.apache.org](http://cordova.apache.org).
 The download contains separate archives for each platform.
-Expand the platform you wish to target.
-The tools described here are typically available in the top-level `bin` directory, otherwise consult the __README__ file for more detailed directions.
+Expand each you wish to target, `ios` in this case.
+The relevant tools are typically available in the top-level `bin` directory, otherwise consult the __README__ file for more detailed directions.

-The iOS command-line tools are built upon shell scripts and rely on Xcode command-line tools such as `xcode-select` and `xcodebuild`.

-For information on the low-level command-line interface that enables plugins, see Using Plugman to Manage Plugins.
-See Application Plugins for an overview.
+These tools allow you to create, build, and run apps.
+For information on the command-line interface that enables plugin features, see Using Plugman to Manage Plugins.
+See Application Plugins for details on how to develop plugins.

 ## Create a project